-This training provides participants with a first-hand experience and understanding of the ICC Arbitration procedure through practical and interactive sessions.
-Participants study the arbitration proceedings through the simulation of a mock case.
+This training provided participants with a first-hand experience and understanding of the ICC Arbitration procedure through practical and interactive sessions.
+Participants studied the arbitration proceedings through the simulation of a mock case.

 Arbitration of Oil & Gas Disputes From The Corporate Counsel's Perspective — SIAC Conference: The Rise and Rise of International Arbitration in Indonesia, Indonesia (September 17, 2015)

-The SIAC Emergency Arbitrator Experience: How Does It Work? — SIAC Conference: India's Progressive Approach Toward International Arbitration – How Far Have We Come?, India (September 5, 2015)
+From The Corporate Counsel's Perspective — SIAC Conference: India's Progressive Approach Toward International Arbitration – How Far Have We Come?, India (September 5, 2015)

-This Panel discusses the concept of an emergency arbitrator, recent emergency arbitrator cases at SIAC, timelines involved, the effectiveness and enforceability of emergency arbitrator orders or awards in Singapore and India and court decisions of relevance to the topic
+"From The Corporate Counsel's Perspective" discussed timelines involved, the effectiveness and enforceability of emergency arbitrator orders or awards in Singapore and India and court decisions of relevance to the topic.